bcgsc/mavis/docs/source/theory.rst

 Classifying Events
 .....................

-the following decision tree is used in classifying events based on their breakpoints.
-Only valid combinations have been shown
+The following decision tree is used in classifying events based on their breakpoints.
+Only valid combinations have been shown.

 .. figure:: _static/classification_tree.svg
     :width: 100%